 How does the program work?

-The Certification Program is divided into eight chapters and is delivered via a home-study program.
+The Certification Program is divided into eight chapters.
 Participants complete each chapter of work and take two assessment test that are submitted to CADAT for grading and verification of completion.
 Once all chapters have been completed, members will receive their Certificate in Educational Methodology.

 What if I attend the CADAT Annual Conference – will any of the courses taken at conference count toward my methodology hours?